 All significant field activity decisions will be approved by the PIC and/or PM before the initiation of associated field activities.
 The work plan/sampling plan will be designed for the collection of quality data that will best answer the questions and meet the goals of the study/monitoring program.
-The work plan/sampling plan will generally provide for some discretion in the field depending on encountered the PIC and/or PM).
+The work plan/sampling plan will generally provide for some discretion in the field depending on encountered conditions; however, any significant departure from prescribed field activities should be approved by the PIC and/or PM).